LFNLFN/Learning-Note/README.md

-# Learning Note
+For checking 💡
-for checking 💡
+For planning 📜